dell/karavi-observability/installer/README.md

 [user@anothersystem /home/user/offline-karavi-observability-bundle/helm]# kubectl get secret proxy-authz-tokens -n vxflexos -o yaml | sed 's/namespace: vxflexos/namespace: karavi/' | kubectl create -f -
 ```

 Use `karavictl` to update the Karavi Observability deployment to use Karavi Authorization.
-Required parameters are the location of the sidecar-proxy Docker image and URL of the Karavi Authorization proxy:
+Required parameters are the location of the sidecar-proxy Docker image and URL of the Karavi Authorization proxy.
+If Karavi Authorization was installed using certificates, the flags `--insecure=false` and `--root-certificate <location-of-root-certificate>` must be also be provided.
+If certificates were not provided during installation, the flag `--insecure=true` must be provided.
 ```
-[user@anothersystem /home/user/offline-karavi-observability-bundle/helm]# kubectl get secrets,deployments -n karavi -o yaml | karavictl inject --image-addr <sidecar-proxy-image-location> --proxy-host <proxy-host> | kubectl apply -f -
+[user@anothersystem /home/user/offline-karavi-observability-bundle/helm]# kubectl get secrets,deployments -n karavi -o yaml | karavictl inject --insecure=false --root-certificate <location-of-root-certificate> --image-addr <sidecar-proxy-image-location> --proxy-host <proxy-host> | kubectl apply -f -
 ```